HumanCompatibleAI/imitation/docs/getting-started/cli.rst

 Comparing algorithms' performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Let's use the cli to compare the performances of different algorithms.
+Let's use the CLI to compare the performance of different algorithms.

 First, let's train an expert on the ``CartPole-v1`` environment.